shuangyu-eb/shamu-hrs-autoscale-test/auth0/README.md

+This subdirectory is currently only used to store hooks of Auth0 as auth0-deploy-cli doesn't contain  hooks.
+All other information will be contained in repository shamu-hrs-auth0-deploy-config which is used by auth0-deploy-cli.

 #### Custom Domain
 To use custom domain, there are several steps to go through:
 1. Make sure that `Custom Domains` has been configured and verified from [Tenant Settings](https://manage.auth0.com/#/tenant).